Morning Work in Special Education: A System That Builds Independence and Reduces Chaos

 Whether you’re a teacher or homeschool parent, these practical strategies can make morning work even more effective:

-Use Color-Coded Folders - Assign each level a color so students can easily find their worksheet.
+Use Color-Coded Folders - Assign each level a color so students can easily find their worksheet. (or have them waiting at their seat each day)

 Keep the Format Consistent - Familiar layouts reduce cognitive load, letting students focus on the skills.